WhitmanCS370/Frends-Audio-Archive/README.md

 Our audio functions are all tested manually.

 Note that when creating new tests, the file must begin with `test_` in order for them to be discovered.

+### Additional Notes:

+We have written docstrings according to the [Google Style Guide](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings).

+Our project is formatted with [`black`](https://black.readthedocs.io/en/stable/).

 ## Challenges: